 Earn Your High School Diploma

-You can now earn your high school diploma entirely online with Career Online High School and Excel High School, two exciting new scholarship-based programs available through the Pratt Library.
+You can earn your high school diploma entirely online with Career Online High School and Excel High School, two exciting scholarship-based programs available through the Pratt Library.

 This self-paced, flexible format is designed for adults 18 years of age and older to continue their academic career by earning their accredited high school diploma (not GED) in 6 - 24 months.
 Students who meet the enrollment criteria will receive a scholarship to cover the cost of the program.
 If selected for the program, students can expect to dedicate 8-10 hours per week to their coursework.